Outronome/Outronome/README.md

 - 👋 Hi, I’m @Outronome
-- 👀 I’m interested in nothing
+- 👀 I’m interested in Bussiness
 - 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on you
 - 📫 How to reach me in your heart
-- 😄 Pronouns: no thing
+- 😄 Pronouns: He
-- ⚡ Fun fact: Like you
+- ⚡ Fun fact: Like Persons

 <!---
 Outronome/Outronome is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.